 Basic Data Recovery in Linux

-First thing to do is "Don't Panic!"
+The first thing to do is "Don't Panic!"
 You can recover lost files and perform basic data recovery in Linux with ease following these instructions.

 Most, if not all, filesystems will only delete the reference to the file from the partition table.
 This means that the data is still available but the link to it has gone and that it is possible to easily undelete files.
 It is very important that you do not write any more information to the drive the files were on as the new data could overwrite the file you want to recover, making the data recovery process much more difficult.